 - Any children with allergies or dietary requirements all paperwork must be taken advising full details. - A full risk assessment must be completed and signed off by the Deputy Head. - All medical consent forms should be checked prior to visit and if applicable, copies taken on the visit together with relevant medication. - All children to be supervised at all times to make certain that their behaviour does not increase the risk of an accident or incident. - The children's hygiene should be considered at all times.
 Ensure the children wash their hands before eating, drinking or putting fingers in their mouths.
 This undoubtedly applies if visiting a farm or touching/ handling animals. - All vehicles used in transport for staff and children are in good condition and working order.
-The coaches must be fitted with three point seat belts and if necessary booster seats / fitted car seats which can be fitted by the parent prior to the visit or by staff with parents signed permission can be used.
-It needs to be made clear to parents that if booster seats are provided by the parent, the coach company is not insured for these. - Road safety must be upheld at all times.
-Walking routes on roads must be pre-planned and pathways used at all times.
+The coaches must be fitted with the appropriate seat belts. - Road safety must be upheld at all times.
+Walking routes on roads must be preplanned and pathways used at all times.
 When crossing roads, care must be taken at all times and elected crossings to be used if possible.